An anticyclotomic Euler system for adjoint modular Galois representations: Introduction

 \subsection{Acknowledgements}

 It is a pleasure to thank David Loeffler and Chris Skinner for their very valuable advice in connection with this work.
 We are also grateful to Ellen Eischen and Xin Wan for correspondence regarding the subject of this note, and to Shilin Lai and Sam Mundy for several helpful conversations.
+Finally, we thank the anonymous referees for a careful reading of the text, whose comments notably contributed to improve the exposition of the article.

 During the preparation of this paper, F.C. was partially supported by the NSF grant DMS-1946136 and DMS-2101458; O.R. was supported by the Royal Society Newton International Fellowship NIF\textbackslash R1\textbackslash 202208.